Khloé Kardashian Responds To Leaked Photo With A Candid Message About Her Body Image

 Advertisement

-However, she’s not going to apologize for wanting to curate her image and aesthetic anymore; at this point, Khloé says, she’s going to keep doing her.
+However, she’s not going to apologise for wanting to curate her image and aesthetic anymore; at this point, Khloé says, she’s going to keep doing her.

 “I love a good filter, good lighting, and an edit here and there,” reads the message.
 “The same way I throw some on make-up, get my nails done, or wear a pair of heels to present my world the way I want to be seen and it’s exactly what I will continue to do unapologetically.”